essicolo/essicolo/README.md

 ### Hi 👋!

-I'm a hydraulic engineer and interdisciplinary academic researcher ecological engineering, agriculture, and data science.
+I'm a hydraulic engineer and interdisciplinary academic researcher in ecological engineering, agriculture, and data science.
 Also algorithmic musician.